caseyanderson/creative-tech-4-comm-ed/session4.md

 ### 2x Input / 2x Output In-progress Prototype Review

-Each student presents their in-progress 2x Input / 2x Output prototypes, and prototype journal, for class and instructor feedback, CTA gives feedback.
+Each student presents their in-progress 2x Input / 2x Output prototypes, and prototype journal, for class and instructor feedback.

 ---